pluralsight/classic-design-system/CONTRIBUTING.md

   - `docs`
 - Common types for this project are:
   - `feat` - new functionality
+  - `fix` - fix for existing bug/deficiency
   - `refactor` - internal or external changes; not new
   - `chore` - project house cleaning
+- The change `type` helps drive version changes.
+- The words `BREAKING CHANGE <shortDescription>` should be included in the body or footer and helps drive major version changes.
+Breaking changes can be the result of `feat`, `refactor`, or anything.

 ### Commit Scope